kingfischer16/mldeploy/README.md

 ---

-## Development tools
-`mldeploy` makes use of the following Python packages for development:
- - [`black`](https://black.readthedocs.io/en/stable/): The uncompromising Python code formatter.

----
 #### Disclaimer
 The code within this repository is provided as is, for use as dictated by the LICENSE file.
 Any charges incurred from cloud resources as a result of deploying code is soley the responsibility of the end user.
 Please be responsible and monitor your resource usage to avoid unwanted or excessive charges.